fairfaxmedia/cloudcycler/README.md

 ## Currently supported:

-EC2 and CloudFormation are currently supported.
-EC2 instances can be stopped and started, while CloudFormation stacks can be either destroyed and rebuilt, or have their autoscale groups set to 0 instances.
+EC2 instances can be stopped and started.

+Autoscaling groups have their processes suspended, and the underlying instances either terminated (default) or stopped.

+CloudFormation stacks can be deleted and rebuilt with the same template and parameters.
+Alternatively, the list of stack resources will be scanned, and the resources will be stopped/started individually.

 ## Planned: